Bye guys, it's been fun!

 Centre for Sustainable Chemical Technologies, University of Bath

-I really love working with scientists and talking about research and ideas!
+Favourite thing to do in science I really love working with scientists and talking about research and ideas!
 It might sound strange that this would be my favourite thing, but talking with other scientists in your field is inspirational and helps you to come up with new ideas.

 Most plastics that we use in our daily life have been made using crude oil.
 This oil is a limited resource, and is running out quickly!
 Alternative plastics can be made using plants.
 The plastics I make are made from fermented corn starch.
 The chemical name is lactic acid – this is something that can be found in our own bodies!

 In order to make the plastic, you need something called a catalyst, which makes the reaction happen.
 You add tiny amounts of catalyst to your starting ingredient, heat it for a few hours, and then you have plastic!